Lead sourcing

 Learn more →LinkedIn automation is software that handles the repetitive parts of LinkedIn outreach — pulling leads out of searches, enriching contact data, sending connection requests and follow-up messages from one or more LinkedIn accounts, and routing replies into a single inbox.
 Reps still write the copy and run the conversations; the tool handles the schedule and state.

-It is safe when the tool sends from the cloud with a dedicated proxy per account, respects per-account daily limits, paces sends on a human schedule, and avoids the obvious red flags (instant connection blasts, identical message bodies, browser fingerprints that don’t match the geolocation).
+It is safe when the tool sends from the cloud with a dedicated proxy per account, respects per-account daily limits, paces sends on a human schedule, and personalizes messages.
+LinkedIn does not publish its thresholds, so no tool can promise immunity; what a good tool can do is remove the patterns that get accounts flagged — instant connection blasts, identical message bodies, and browser fingerprints that don’t match the geolocation.
 LinkedNav is built around all of those guardrails.
-The unsafe pattern is older Chrome-extension tools that hammer the LinkedIn API from one IP at unrealistic volumes.

 LinkedIn’s soft cap for most accounts is about 100 connection requests per week (roughly 15–20 per day per account).
 Sales Navigator accounts get more.
 LinkedNav lets you set per-account daily caps and rotate across multiple senders, so a team running 10 connected accounts can send 150–200 personalized requests a day without any single account approaching the limit.